nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: From Linear to Nonlinear Krylov methods

 \section{From Linear to Nonlinear Krylov methods}

 In this section, we will derive a unified framework for generalizing linear nested Krylov methods based on GCR to nonlinear equations and present three notable members of the resulting class of methods.
-Following the terminology of \cite{He2024}, which introduces nlGCR as the nonlinear analogue of GCR, we refer to methods that fit within our framework as \emph{nonlinear Krylov} (\emph{nlKrylov}) methods.

-We first revisit the ideas from the original nlTGCR-paper presented in \autoref{sec:nlgcr} to develop a more general framework for this family of methods in \autoref{sec:nlkrylovframework}.
-Afterwards, we will specify how to apply the introduced framework to three popular nested GCR-based algorithms, namely GMRESR, GCRO and LGMRES in \autoref{sec:nlgmresr}, \autoref{sec:nlgcro} and \autoref{sec:nllgmres}, respectively, obtaining nonlinear extensions of these methods.
+Following the terminology of \cite{He2024}, which introduces nlGCR as the nonlinear analogue of GCR, we refer to methods that fit within our framework as \emph{nonlinear Krylov} (\textit{nlKrylov}) methods.
+We first revisit the ideas from the original nlTGCR paper presented in \autoref{sec:nlgcr} to develop a more general framework for this family of methods in \autoref{sec:nlkrylovframework}.
+Afterward, we will specify how to apply the introduced framework to three popular nested GCR-based algorithms, namely GMRESR, GCRO, and LGMRES in \autoref{sec:nestednlkrylov}, obtaining nonlinear extensions of these methods.